ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/indicatorToIndicatorAssociations.rst

 .. note::
     In addition to the association types listed in this table, customer-configured custom associations are also supported.
 Your System Administrator can retrieve information for these association types, including the primary and non-primary Indicator types the association supports, on the **Indicators** tab of the **System Settings** screen.

-In the following example, the request will associate an existing Address Indicator to an existing ASN Indicator:
+In the following example, the request will associate an existing Address Indicator to an existing ASN Indicator.
+Because the ``associatedIndicators`` field is not included in the API response by default, the ``fields`` query parameter is added to the request URL and assigned a value of ``associatedIndicators`` so that this field is included in the response.

 .. code::

-    PUT /v3/indicators/ASN204288
+    PUT /v3/indicators/ASN204288?fields=associatedIndicators
     {
         "associatedIndicators": {"data": [{"ip": "66.96.146.129", "type": "Address"}]}
     }